adam0white/AI-Study-Companion/docs/epics.md

-**And** Socratic method is evident in the conversation flow **And** companion uses my learning history to inform questions **And** I feel like I'm discovering, not just receiving information
+**And** Socratic method is evident in the conversation flow **And** companion uses my learning history to inform questions **And** I feel like I'm discovering, not just receiving information **And** hint system allows progressive disclosure

-**Prerequisites:** Stories 1.5, 2.3 (context-aware responses)
+**Prerequisites:** Stories 1.6, 2.3 (context-aware responses)

 **Technical Notes:**
 - Implement Socratic questioning pattern in response generation
 - Use LLM prompts that encourage guided discovery
 - Structure responses as questions that lead to understanding
 - Use memory to tailor questions to student's level
+- Create hint reveal UI component (progressive disclosure pattern)
-- Architecture workflow will define exact Socratic prompt patterns
+- See Architecture document: "AI Gateway" section and "Technology Stack Details > Workers AI" for prompt patterns
+- UX design: docs/ux-design-specification.md (Socratic Q&A Components, lines 548-554)

+**UX Design Impact:** Complexity increased - requires custom hint reveal UI component with progressive disclosure.

 ---